Search This Blog

 Mystery Bronze, possibly by G. E. Pinto

 I purchased this bronze many years ago as a mystery.
-The price was extremely low, what I consider a throwaway price (far less than its value in metal).
-It had been put up for live auction several times and had remained unsold for over two years.
+The price was extremely low, what I consider a throwaway price (far less than its value in metal and less than shipping it to me cost).
+It had been put up for live auction several times and had remained unsold for years.
 I think the auctioneer was happy that it finally left their warehouse!

 The sculpture arrived seriously dirty, and much to my shame I just pushed it aside as more exciting pieces filtered in.
 The dust continued to layer over the pre-existing crud while I had it sitting beside a table next to the door.
 I have just cleaned and waxed it for the first time and it's starting to look nice.
 There are a LOT of undercuts that proved stubborn to get clean, but I persisted until it was spotless and fully waxed.
 While it is still within the realm of what modern experts call “Brutalist,” many details that were obscured by the layered dirt were revealed and the whole sculpture now looks deliberate versus amateurish, yet to me it lacks the feel of a practiced sculptor.
 It could well be an art student’s work.
 As it stands, it's right on the cusp between the representative and brutalist styles.